Ethical Web Scraping: Best Practices for 2026

 - Communications with website owners

-When in doubt, consult with legal counsel familiar with data scraping regulations in your jurisdiction.
+When in doubt, consult legal counsel familiar with data scraping in your jurisdiction — especially for cross-border GDPR exposure or any scraping behind authentication.

 More Articles